Magnolia tree care is not difficult if you follow the care guidelines outlined in this article.

 If you feel that your garden soil is not rich enough, add mulch, composted leaves, or grass cuttings to increase the nutrients.

-Of all the soil types, magnolias enjoy chalk soil least of all.
+Of all the soil types, magnolias enjoy chalk soil the least

 Magnolia trees do best in soils that are neutral to slightly acidic.
 Look for a PH value of 6.5 to 7.0.